Hispanic Heritage KidLit

 Sonia Sotomayor: A Judge Grows in The Bronx

 Sonia Sotomayor: A Judge Grows in The Bronx; this book sets the stage for inspiration like no other.
 Sonia Sotomayor is an amazing woman, proud of her Latina roots.
 She shows how education and hard work is essential and how with hard work and determination and support you can do anything.
 She is indeed an inspiration to many.
-Overcoming many obstacles to be the first ever Latina US Supreme Court Justice.
+Overcoming many obstacles to be the first-ever Latina US Supreme Court Justice.
 This book was another fantastic bilingual read.

 Separate is Never Equal: Slyvia Mendez & Her Family’s Fight for Desegregation

 Separate is Never Equal: Slyvia Mendez & Her Family’s Fight for Desegregation written and illustrated by Duncan Tonatiuth was an eye-opening book, that we genuinely recommend as a must-read.
 We hear over and over about so many other cultures being segregated, but the Latin stories often get pushed aside.
 This book shows how we had to fight for quality education.
 The injustices so many faces just because they are different.
 Sylvia Mendez and her parents helped end school segregation in California.
 Sylvia was an American citizen of Mexican and Puerto Rican heritage who spoke and wrote perfect English.
-She was denied enrollment to a school because of her skin tone, because of her name.
+She was denied enrollment in a school because of her skin tone, and her name.
 Her parents supported her and fought like heck to get justice.

 A Picture Book of Cesar Chavez

-A Picture Book of Cesar Chavez written by David A. Adler and illustrated Micheal S. Adler is a book we read last year that we revisited this year, it is such a good book that teaches you about Cesar Chavez who dedicated his life to helping American farmworkers.
+A Picture Book of Cesar Chavez written by David A. Adler and illustrated by Micheal S. Adler is a book we read last year that we revisited this year, it is such a good book that teaches you about Cesar Chavez who dedicated his life to helping American farmworkers.
 We love that this story touches on his childhood and how he grew up.
 He fought for fair wages and working conditions.

-Me, Frida was written by Amy Novesky illustrated by David Diaz this book introduces you to Frida, the doting wife of Diego Rivera.
+Me, Frida was written by Amy Novesky and illustrated by David Diaz this book introduces you to Frida, the doting wife of Diego Rivera.
 In this book, she explores her surroundings and finds beauty in America even though she desperately misses Mexico.
 She finds her own voice in this book.